 Benefits Of Yoga After Workout

-The most profound benefits of doing yoga after workout include enhanced post-exercise recovery, better range of motion and joint mobility, and up-regulation of the parasympathetic response that triggers increase in the oxytocin, serotonin and melatonin.
+The most profound benefits of doing yoga after a workout include enhanced post-exercise recovery, better range of motion and joint mobility, and up-regulation of the parasympathetic response that triggers an increase in oxytocin, serotonin, and melatonin.

 In other words, your body feels good and is ready to rest, recover and heal.

-This makes the significant difference in the end result.
+This makes a significant difference in the end result.

 Is yoga a good post-workout stretch?
 Yoga is a good post-workout stretch because the full yoga session allows you to stretch several muscles in all directions.
 This relieves the tension not only from the muscle but also from the joints, which improves mobility and range of motion.